 You should try this test on all of the faucets in your home.

-If you think you have a dirty aerator, you just need to take it off and clean it.
-Here’s how.
+If you think you have a dirty or clogged aerator, you just need to take it off and clean it.
+I did this with my kitchen sink in about ten minutes, here’s how you do it.

 First, you’ll need to remove the aerator from your faucet.
 You can do this by turning the bottom of your faucet clockwise.